top of page

 Worship Spaces

 Churches use digital signage for announcements, sermon series promotion, event reminders, and even interactive giving stations.
-It supports both first-time guests and long-time members—without the noise of cluttered bulletin boards.
+This supports both first-time guests and long-time members without the noise of cluttered bulletin boards.

-• Overloading the screen: Too much text, too many animations, and no focal point equals chaos.
+• Overloading the Screen: Too much text or too many animations, with no focal point, equals chaos.

-• Bad placement: A brilliant screen in a bad location won’t get seen—or it’ll be seen by the wrong audience.
+• Bad Placement: A brilliant screen in a poor location won’t be seen—or it’ll be seen by the wrong audience.

-• One-size-fits-all content: A lobby screen shouldn’t show the same thing as a checkout screen.
-Every screen has a purpose.
+• One-Size-Fits-All Content: A lobby screen shouldn’t show the same information as a checkout screen.
+Every screen has a distinct purpose.

-Digital Signage Isn’t a TV.
-It’s an Experience.
+Digital Signage Isn't Just a TV—It's an Experience

 This is the mindset shift most businesses need.
-A screen on a wall doesn’t magically make customers engage.
-But when it’s designed, timed, and strategically placed—it becomes a silent salesperson, a brand ambassador, and a wayfinder all in one.
+A screen on a wall doesn’t magically create customer engagement.
+But when it’s designed, timed, and strategically placed, it can become a silent salesperson, a brand ambassador, and a wayfinder all at once.

-At Cannon System Design, we don’t just mount screens.
-We design environments that communicate with clarity and purpose—and we help you manage them long after installation so they never go dark, stale, or irrelevant.
+At Cannon System Design, we don't just mount screens; we create environments that communicate clarity and purpose.
+We help manage them long after installation so they never go dark, stale, or irrelevant.

 Let’s turn your walls into storytellers.